MaceKuailv/seaduck/_sources/how_to_install.md

 or, alternatively (for latest code development), see [a guide for new contibutors](guide_for_developer.md).

+## Optional dependencies

+- numba

+  - Compile and make everything faster!

+- matplotlib

+  - Plot the shape of interpolation kernel.

+- pandas

+  - Show variable aliasing in an intuitive way.

+- pooch, zarr, cartopy

+  - Needed for running the tutorial examples.

 ## Required dependencies

 - python
 - numpy
 - xarray

-## Optional dependencies

-- pandas
-- numba
-- matplotlib
 - dask